OscarValerock/BIBB-Share/Collaboration/BIBB - Invited writers guidelines.md

 By submitting your content to BIBB UX-driven BI, you grant BIBB a revocable, exclusive license to publish, promote, and distribute the content across our platforms.
 While you retain full ownership of your work, you agree not to republish or reuse the same content elsewhere to maintain its exclusivity on BIBB’s platforms.

 If at any point you wish to revoke the license, you may request the removal of your content from BIBB’s platforms.
 We are committed to accommodating such requests promptly while ensuring a smooth and professional process.

+Please note, however, that we reserve the right to remove any content submitted to our platform due to reasons including, but not limited to, copyright violations, outdated information, or other concerns.
+Rest assured, we will always clearly communicate the specific reason for such actions, ensuring transparency and professionalism in all our interactions.

 We envision not just a guest post but a partnership that sparks innovation, inspires our audience, and amplifies your influence in the BI and UX communities.
 We’re here to ensure that your insights reach the right ears in the most impactful way.